Mercan Group

 Why Mercan for citizenship by descent

-Mercan Group has assisted over 50,000 immigrants in 36 years of practice, with deep specialisation in Canadian immigration law and Quebec-records research.
+Mercan Group has decades of Canadian immigration practice, with deep specialisation in Canadian immigration law and Quebec-records research.
 Our RCIC and Canadian-immigration lawyer network was built specifically for the post-Bill-C-3 surge — handling everything from anglicised-surname genealogy to the 1,095-day transmission rule for future children born abroad.

 1989